Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Proof of

 As shown in Fig.~\ref{fig:atbtct}, the terminal velocity $b_t$ has local minima.
-At each local minimum, $b_t=c_t$ since at such condition, the ball takes the local maximum terminal kinetic energy.
+At each local minimum, the ball is at a local maximum and $b_t=c_t$.
 Next, we verify the statement that $b_t=c_t$ at $\alpha=\beta_k$ for any $k\ge 1$.
-If we require $c_t=b_t$ to conservation of energy and momentum, then we find that
+If we require $b_t=c_t$, then conservation of energy and momentum lead to